Botman-Hotman/DataProcessor/readme.md

 `

 # Environment Vars
+Add the following settings into the .env file created in the command above.
 The following vars are designed to work for the docker container, adjust if you wish to use a local instance of postgres.
 If **dev** is true it will drop and recreate all the tables within the database on every startup.